aidenlab/juicer/README.md

 distribution, we include the pipeline for generating Hi-C maps from fastq raw data files and command line tools for feature annotation on the Hi-C maps.

-Juicer is currently in its beta release, Juicer version 1.6.
+The beta release for Juicer version 1.6 can be accessed via [the Github Release](https://github.com/aidenlab/juicer/releases/tag/1.6).
+The main repository on Github is now focused on the Juicer 2.0 release and is under active development.
 For general questions, please use
 [the Google Group](https://groups.google.com/forum/#!forum/3d-genomics).

-If you have further difficulties using Juicer, please do not hesitate to contact us (theaidenlab@gmail.com)
+If you have further difficulties using Juicer, please do not hesitate to contact us (aidenlab@bcm.edu)

 **If you use Juicer in your research, please cite:
 Neva C. Durand, Muhammad S. Shamim, Ido Machol, Suhas S. P. Rao, Miriam H. Huntley, Eric S. Lander, and Erez Lieberman Aiden.
 "Juicer provides a one-click system for analyzing loop-resolution Hi-C experiments."
 Cell Systems 3(1), 2016.**

 # Documentation
-Please see [the wiki](https://github.com/theaidenlab/juicer/wiki) for extensive documentation.
+Please see [the wiki](https://github.com/aidenlab/juicer/wiki) for extensive documentation.

 # Questions?
 For FAQs, or for asking new questions, please see our forum: [aidenlab.org/forum.html](http://aidenlab.org/forum.html).